 The Anvil Arts

-Finish off your trip at The Anvi Arts centre, opened in 1994, the centre is true to its name and looks exactly like a giant anvil.
+Finish off your trip at The Anvil Arts centre, opened in 1994, the centre is true to its name and looks exactly like a giant anvil.
 This massive anvil houses 1,400 people and is praised for having some of the best acoustics in Europe.
 You will be sure to experience some amazing performances with its extravagant calendar filled with dance, opera, classical music, musicals, stand-up comedy, touring bands and artists.

 While staying at Village Hotels Basingstoke, why not venture further to Highclere castle and tour the real Downtown Abbey and its grounds or why not visit Marwell Zoo, for a fun-packed family day out.

-Book your stay today at Village Hotels Basingstoke.
+Book your stay today at Village Hotel Basingstoke.
 We have everything you need with a pub, restaurant, Starbucks, a state-of-the-art gym and swimming pool.
 Not to mention our super comfortable rooms, with flat-screen TVs, and free WIFI throughout the hotel.
 Our Basingstoke hotel is perfectly placed for your stay.